TWCable/grabbit/README.md

 Active development is on the "master" branch, which is currently the 4.x version line.
 Security patches and the like are sometimes back-ported to prior versions.

-Of course pull-requests are happily accepted for those that would like to submit things like support for AEM 6.0, back-porting features for AEM 5.6, etc.
+Of course pull-requests are happily accepted for those that would like to submit things like back-porting features for AEM 5.6, etc.

 # Runtime Dependencies